muratk3n/thirdwave/en/README.md

 ---

-"Since 1983, [KWI} has developed, manufactured, and operated a liquefied-hydrogen storage tank at the rocket-launch site facility of the JAXA Tanegashima Space Center.
+"Since 1983, [KWI] has developed, manufactured, and operated a liquefied-hydrogen storage tank at the rocket-launch site facility of the JAXA Tanegashima Space Center.
 The hydrogen liquefaction system, installed in the Hydrogen Technology Demonstration Center at the